feelingzen/relited/README.md

 ### Why❓

-I'd like to become a fullstack developer and create a website that has an active userbase.
-Im also very interested in web development and I find learning new things and creating new things to be very fun.
+I'd like to become a fullstack developer and be able to create an income from my skills, I'd also like to build a website with an active userbase as I think it would be really cool to control something of that size.